pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 Even though the obfuscator is open-source software, I thought it would be boring to just peek at its code and take advantage of it, so I haven't looked at it.

+## Target reader

+- people wanna know the basic process of deobfuscation

 ## The program

 The program of the challenge is a simple keygenme.
 A Prompt "password >>>" shows up upon run.